walterl/uroute/README.md

 ## Overview

+Uroute is like the "Open URL with..." dialog on Android.

 Suppose you have the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), [Brave](https://brave.com), and [Firefox](https://www.mozilla.org/en-US/firefox/new/)
 installed, with Firefox profiles *LAN* and *VPN*.
 With Uroute as your default